dolphineye74/GMC-LagCompensationDemo/README.md

 Using this technique is efficient, as when the server is playing a move, the other players' position will be automatically rewinded at the move's timestamp.

 However, when using the default settings of the GMC component, you might realize that past a certain distance between the player and target, the rewinding will no longer occur.
 This happens due to the `Server Pawn Rollback Radius` property (in the Advanced settings of the GMC) being too small.
-Hance, past the `Server Pawn Rollback Radius` value, the server won't rewind the potential targets.
+Hence, past this radius, the server won't rewind the potential targets.
 In this demo, we set the value of `Server Pawn Rollback Radius` to the `Biped`'s `Net Cull Distance`.

 # Side notes
 Note that a character that does not move for 5 seconds will start to simulate movement.